petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ![Reference figure generated with Python 3.5](/images/repro-fail/ref-fig-combined.png)

-If you look closely you'll notice the font for the tick labels is slightly different from the original version, since I believe I had installed the Arial font on my machine back then, which isn't present by default in this Docker image since it is a Microsoft font.
+If you look closely you'll notice the font for the tick labels is slightly different from that in the original version.
-We could go further and try to install the fonts into this image, but I'm going to call this a win for now.
+We could go further and try to build the necessary font into the Docker image, but I'm going to call this a win for now.
 It took some hunting and finagling, but we reproduced the figure.

 ## But what about reusability?

-Looking back at project repo's README above we can see I said absolutely nothing about how to reuse the materials within.
+Looking back at project repo's README above we can see I said absolutely nothing about how one could reuse the materials in a different project.
-I didn't describe the data or code or how to use them.
 To be fair,
 at the time the main purpose of open sourcing these materials was to open source the materials.
-Even that is still rare for research projects, and I do think it's the right thing to do.
+Even that is still rare for research projects, and I do think it's a good goal in and of itself.
 However, if we want to ensure our work produces the largest possible impact, we should spend some time thinking about how others can derive value from any of the materials,